2017 Big Ten Conference football season

 The 2017 Big Ten conference football season is the 122nd season of college football play for the Big Ten Conference and is part of the 2017 NCAA Division I FBS football season.

 This was the Big Ten's fourth season with 14 teams.
 The defending league champion was the 2016 Penn State Nittany Lions football team.
 The 2017 season consisted of a nine–game conference schedule for the second year in a row.

 Nebraska football coach Mike Riley was relieved from his position following the conclusion of Nebraska's 2017 season.

 Ohio State defeated Wisconsin, 27–21, in the 2017 Big Ten Football Championship Game.
 No Big Ten teams were selected for the 2017 College Football Playoff.

-Previous season

-Penn State defeated Wisconsin, 38–31, for the Big Ten Football Championship Game.

-Ten teams participated in bowl games.
-Maryland lost to Boston College, 30–36, in the Quick Lane Bowl.
-Minnesota won, 17–12, over Washington State in the Holiday Bowl.
-Northwestern won over Pittsburgh, 31–24, in the Pinstripe Bowl.
-Indiana lost to Utah, 24–26, at the Foster Farms Bowl.
-Nebraska lost to Tennessee, 24–38, in the Music City Bowl.
-Iowa lost to Florida, 3–30, in the Outback Bowl.
-Michigan lost by 1 to Florida State by a score of 32–33 in the Orange Bowl.
-Wisconsin won over Western Michigan, 24–16, in the Cotton Bowl.
-Penn State lost to USC, 49–52, in the Rose Bowl.

-Ohio State was defeated by eventual national champion Clemson, 0–31, in the semifinal round of the College Football Playoffs at the Fiesta Bowl.